erling6232/imagedata/CONTRIBUTING.rst

 Developer Documentation
 -----------------------

-See
-:ref:`Developer Documentation <docs/DeveloperDocumentation>`
-for details on the structure of the code.
+See developer_ for details on the structure of the code.

+.. _submit:
 ---------------------
 Submission Guidelines
 ---------------------

-.. _submit:
+.. _submit-issue:
 Submitting an Issue
 -------------------
-.. _submit-issue:

 Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists and the discussion might inform you of